 How to trade in ICICI Direct?
 Buy/Sell Stocks– ICICI direct is one of the best online broker websites for buying or selling a stock on the stock market.
-Using ICICI direct, you can buy or sell a stock within two minutes.
-The brokerage charge for the ICICI direct is decent and the interface is very user-friendly, so you can easily understand how to trade in ICICI direct.
+Using ICICI direct, you can buy or sell a stock within two minutes using your phone/laptop.
+The brokerage charge for the ICICI direct is decent and the interface is very user-friendly to easily understand how to trade in ICICI direct.

-For those of you who are here for quick answers, here is the video on How to trade in ICICI Direct which can help you to learn the process fast.
-But, I do recommend you to read the whole post in order to get an in-depth knowledge of trading in ICICI Direct.
-Here it goes –
+For those of you who are here for a quick answer, here is the video on how to trade in ICICI direct which can help you to learn the trading process fast.
+But, I do recommend you to read the complete post in order to get an in-depth knowledge of trading in ICICI Direct.
+Here it the video –

 Source: ICICI Direct

-You can also place orders outside the time when the market is open i.e. before 9:00 AM or after 3:30 PM, but then the order will be placed only when the stock market opens.
-Although these are advantageous for those who can’t place an order during the market time, there are few disadvantages of placing the orders after market time.
-For example, you won’t know the opening price of the stocks for the next day, so it might open at a bigger number the next day which may lead you to reset your order or cancel and you won’t be able to buy the stock.
+You can also place orders outside the market timings i.e. before 9:30 AM or after 3:30 PM.
+But the order will be executed only when the stock market opens.
+Although these are advantageous for those who can’t place an order during the market time, there are few disadvantages of placing the orders after market timings.

 Now that you know about the background of the stock market timings, let’s move towards the topic of the post – how to trade in ICICI direct?
 Buy and sell stocks.